soumendrabagh/Automatic-Ticket-Generation-NLP/README.md

 #### the goal is to build a classifier that can classify the tickets by analyzing text.
 This can be further broken down into following steps:

 ####  Pre-Processing, Data Visualization and EDA
-● Exploring the given Data files
+● Exploring the given Data files <br>
-● Understanding the structure of data
+● Understanding the structure of data <br>
 ● Missing points in data
 ● Finding inconsistencies in the data
 ● Visualizing different patterns